souktha/souktha.github.io/hardware/cyclic_1_x_x4_hw/index.rst

 Cyclic code FEC of this type can be easily implemented with shift registers to perform modulo division.
 The FEC in this exercise may not be efficient, but if it requires that the FEC be implemented with minimal gates then it would be practical.

+When time permits, I will try to implement :math:`t > 1` FEC.